 The idea of pop stardom fundamentally changed in the 1980s.
 With the advent of MTV, visually minded artists like Michael Jackson, Madonna, and Prince suddenly had the opportunity to rule the culture as no artists had ever done before.
 This exclusive club of musical juggernauts got a new member in October 1987, when George Michael—the British singer, songwriter, and producer who’d made his name as one-half of the oft-dismissed bubblegum duo Wham!—released his blockbuster solo debut, Faith.

 Blending pop, R&B, funk, ’50s rockabilly, and even jazz, Faith completely changed people’s perceptions of George Michael and his music.
 Gone was the goofy guy in the short shorts and fingerless yellow gloves seen in the music video for 1984’s “Wake Me Up Before You Go-Go.”
 Here was a stubbly dude in a biker jacket and aviators singing mature songs about sex and love.
 Faith was a massive hit with both audiences and critics, and it remains one of the decade’s defining albums.
-In honor of its 35th anniversary, here are 10 facts about Faith.
+Here are 10 facts about Faith.

 1. George Michael had major aspirations for the album.